Over the years, we’ve always tried to achieve a critical balance with Remote Desktop Manager (RDM).

 - Active Directory Integration

-Devolutions Server integrates with Active Directory.
+Devolutions Password Server integrates with Active Directory.
 Users accessing the system will be granted permissions based on their membership in specific AD groups, which makes user management almost seamless.
 Your users don’t have to request access or send in a help ticket.
 Everyone is happy.

 The Bottom Line